MatthewHeun/GDPTS/README.md

 ## Statement of need

 There are many occasions when harmonized GDP time series are helpful for analyses.
-Using the Penn World Tables, this package builds that time series and makes it available via an R package.
+This package builds that time series and makes it available via an R package.
 In addition, a population time series is available in this package.

 ## Installation